ropensci/roweb3/content/blog/2025-12-08-package-usage/index.md

 In this post, we gave a quick overview of some means to evaluate usage of your package.
 There is unfortunately no silver bullet, but definitely more to it than counting downloads.

-[^1]: But I unfortunately do not remember who. :sob:
+[^1]: But I unfortunately do not remember who. :sob: If that's you please tell me and I'll update the post!